Learning and balancing unknown loads in large-scale systems

 \section{Model description}

-Consider a system of $n$ parallel and identical server pools.
-Each server pool contains infinitely many servers, tasks arrive as a Poisson process of intensity $n \lambda$ and service times are exponentially distributed with mean $1 / \mu$.
-In order to optimize the overall perceived performance, it is necessary to maintain an even distribution of the load.
-Specifically, if the total number of tasks at a given time is $n \rho$, then the Schur-concave utility function defined in Section~\ref{sub: related work} is maximal when all server pools have either $\floor{\rho}$ or $\ceil{\rho}$ tasks at that time; where $\floor{\scdot}$ and $\ceil{\scdot}$ denote the floor and ceiling functions, respectively.
+Consider a system of $n$ identical server pools.
+Each server pool has infinitely many servers, tasks arrive as a possibly time-varying Poisson process of intensity $n \lambda$ and service times are independent and identically distributed with mean $1 / \mu$.
+In order to maximize the overall quality of service provided to tasks, it is necessary to maintain an even distribution of the load.
+Specifically, if the total number of tasks at a given time is $N_n$, then any Schur-concave utility function, as defined in Section \ref{sec: introduction}, is maximized if all server pools have either $\floor{N_n / n}$ or $\ceil{N_n / n}$ tasks at that time; here $\floor{\scdot}$ and $\ceil{\scdot}$ denote the floor and ceiling functions, respectively.